cybermaggedon/gnucash-uk-vat/README.md

 or MacOS builds.

 This is a command-line utility, with a GTK-based dialog mode which removes the need to know about configuration files or command-line options.
-At the time of writing, this code has been tested against the Sandbox APIs.
-You may be the first person to submit a production VAT return. :) Email me, mark AT cyberapocalypse DOT co DOT uk, and I'll support you through the process.
+I have used this to submit my own VAT returns.
+If you want to join the party email me, mark AT cyberapocalypse DOT co DOT uk, and I'll support you through the process.

 ## Credentials